Davo176/sphincsplus/README.md

 will build the new test cases

+For interoperability testing you will have to change between java and csharp in the files: ref/createSigned.c ref/checkSigned.c you will also have to swap between robust and simple in the following files: createSigned.py, checkSigned.py and ref/createSigned.c ref/checkSigned.c (add to output files basically making sure filenames are unique. currently createSigned has simple and checkSigned has robust so you can see examples there)

+So you will end up running
+createSigned.py, checkSigned.py
+4 times:
+- java, simple
+- java, robust
+- csharp, simple
+- csharp, robust

 ## SPHINCS+

 This repository contains the software that accompanies the [SPHINCS+ submission](https://sphincs.org/) to [NIST's Post-Quantum Cryptography](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography) project.